OmarKammounn/Predicting-Housing-Prices/README.md

 - NumPy: Utilized for numerical computations and array operations.
 - Matplotlib and Seaborn: Employed for data visualization.
 - Scikit-Learn: Utilized for implementing machine learning models, preprocessing, and model evaluation.
-- Jupyter Notebooks: Used for documenting code, insights, and analysis.

 **Classification Models Explored**